aws-samples/aws-ipranges-api/README.md

 [Serverless](https://aws.amazon.com/serverless/) web portal based on [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) that outputs IP Prefixes from AWS ip-ranges.json for use by firewalls and other applications

 ## Description
 AWS [publishes](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) its IP ranges in json format through [ip-ranges.json](https://ip-ranges.amazonaws.com/ip-ranges.json).
 The IP prefixes are commonly used by firewalls for network access control.
-A common use case is [CloudFront](https://aws.amazon.com/cloudfront/) with origin as customer's on-premise web server where customers [protect origin](https://docs.aws.amazon.com/whitepapers/latest/secure-content-delivery-amazon-cloudfront/protecting-your-origin-by-allowing-access-to-cloudfront-only.html) by only allowing CloudFront (and if in use Route 53 Health Checks) IP address ranges inbound access to on-premise web server using firewall policies.
+A common use case is [Amazon CloudFront](https://aws.amazon.com/cloudfront/) with origin as customer's on-premise web server where customers [protect origin](https://docs.aws.amazon.com/whitepapers/latest/secure-content-delivery-amazon-cloudfront/protecting-your-origin-by-allowing-access-to-cloudfront-only.html) by only allowing CloudFront (and if in use Route 53 Health Checks) IP address ranges inbound access to on-premise web server using firewall policies.

 Typically, the firewall administrator will extract out required IP prefixes from ip-ranges.json for use in their firewall rules.
 The IP prefixes need to be updated whenever there are changes and users can subscribe to [AWS IP address ranges notifications](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#subscribe-notifications)